-Component analog video is converted to 10 bit parallel data.
-Inter-channel delay control allows the timealignment of the 3 components with 18ns resolution.
-The over sampled components are then decimated and colour space converted (if G, B, R format) into Y, Cb, Cr in 4:4:4 format.
-The Cb and Cr are then further decimated to create 4:2:2.
-Gain, black level, and setup removal video processing functions are performed during the A to D process while colour space conversion is done in the digital world.
+Component analog high definition video is converted to 10 bit parallel data.
+Inter-channel delay control allows the time-alignment of the 3 components with clock resolution (13.5ns).
+The components are then color space converted (if G, B, R format) into Y, Cb, Cr in 4:4:4 format.
+The Cb and Cr are decimated to create 4:2:2.
+Gain, and black level video processing functions are performed during the A to D process while color space conversion is done in the digital world.

-In the 7730ADC-A4 version, the audio is converted from balanced analog to digital PCM audio.
-The 7730ADC-AES, receives the input AES audio and rate converts it to synchronous 48kHz.
-The digital audio is then delayed to match the delay experienced by the video in the video synchronizer (with +S option).
-This delayed audio (with +S option) is formatted properly and delivered to the user as unbalanced 75 Ohm AES audio on BNC.
-It is also formatted into one group of audio and embedded on the SDI output video.
+In the 7730ADC-A4-HD version, the audio is converted from balanced analog to digital PCM audio.
+The 7730ADC-AES-HD, receives the input AES audio and rate converts it to synchronous 48kHz.
+The digital audio is then delayed if desired.
+This delayed audio is formatted properly and delivered to the user as unbalanced 75 Ohm AES audio on BNC.
+It is also formatted into one group of audio and embedded on the HD SDI output video.

 The audio is also processed to extract level and phase information.
-The CPU creates the level and phase bar graphs and writes them out to the On Screen display (OSD) memory.
+The CPU creates the level and phase bar graphs and writes them out to the on screen display (OSD) memory.